Multi-purpose Die Bonder

 This versatile platform is used in a wide range of micro assembly applications – such as flip chip bonding, die attach and components requiring a novel bonding approach.

-- Easy-to-use operator interface
+- Ready-to-work design and easy-to-use operator interface

 Functions - Modules - Enhancements